NREL/OCHRE/.github/pull_request_template.md

 - [ ] Reference the issue your PR is fixing
 - [ ] Assign at least 1 reviewer for your PR
+- [ ] Update documentation on readthedocs as appropriate